akarsh-enciphers/beta-Threads/content/challenges.md

 ### XSS(Self-XSS)

+**Note**: There are 2 Self-XSS present inside the application.

 **About**: [Self-xss](https://portswigger.net/web-security/cross-site-scripting/reflected) has the behaviour similar to Reflected XSS however it can not be executed with simple ways like Url Crafting, Cross domain request.In this victim themself submit the xss payload (javascript code) in their browser that means you/victim yourself can exploit only.
 So in order to exploit this vulnerability as an attacker you need to convince the victim to submit/paste the javascript code in the browser (which is not simply not possible).
 Hence it is considered as a low vulnerability until unless chaining with other vulnerabilities like CSRF.

 Reference to Learn more:[Self-Cross Site Scripting](https://portswigger.net/web-security/cross-site-scripting/reflected)

-**Hint**: Self-XSS is present in the profile section of the application.
-You need to insert a javascript payload to exploit this vulnerability.
+**Hint for 1st**: Checkout your profile and try inserting  a javascript payload to exploit this vulnerability.

+**Hint for 2nd**: You can chat with different users with the chat box but that's not the only thing we can do here.

 ### Hidden Directories